wpilibsuite/frc-docs/source/docs/getting-started/getting-started-frc-control-system/how-to-wire-a-robot.rst

 Requires: Wire stripper, small flat screwdriver (optional), 18AWG red and black wire

-Note: The PCM is an optional component used for controlling pneumatics on the robot.
+..note: The PCM is an optional component used for controlling pneumatics on the robot.

 1. Strip ~5/16" on the end of the red and black 18AWG wire.
 2. Connect the wire to one of the two terminal pairs labeled "Vbat VRM PCM PWR" on the PDP.